Founder and Director

 Preceding As You Sow, Patricia was at the Institute for Agriculture and Trade Policy (IATP) directing the Global Cooperation Project.
 She co-authored a report entitled, The Treaty Database: U.S. Compliance with Global Treaties.
 At Gap, Inc. she spearheaded a rewrite of the company’s Vendor Handbook, which was distributed to 3000 manufacturing facilities worldwide.

 She is fluent in Spanish, and has past work experience with natural dyes, Latino political outreach, and women’s craft cooperatives in Latin America.
 Patricia has an International MBA from Thunderbird School of Global Management and degrees from Cornell University and the Fashion Institute of Technology.

 Minerals Program Manager

 Kathleen is developing a career in resource extraction justice focused on promoting transparency and accountability in the global extractive industries.
 Kathleen is currently pursuing this work as the Extractive Industries Program Officer at Transparency International Uganda, where she is working on preventing corruption in the country’s developing oil and minerals sectors.
 She graduated from the MPS program at the Clinton School of Public Service.
 Kathleen holds a dual degree from Washington University in St. Louis in international studies and anthropology.
-At RSN, Kathleen is continuing prior work and research on the trade in conflict minerals from the Democratic Republic of the Congo (DRC) and surrounding countries as the Minerals Program Manager.
+At RSN, Kathleen is continuing prior work and research on the trade in conflict minerals from the Democratic Republic of the Congo (DRC) and surrounding countries as the Senior Research Analyst.